CERT-Polska/mwdb-core/docs/user-guide/6-Object-attributes.rst

 Hidden attributes can be used if you want to share the job identifier and allow to search associated objects without giving access to other job references for these objects.

-Good example is mquery plugin.
+A good example is the mquery plugin.
 In case of mquery, we want to ensure that user will have access only to the results of jobs runned by themselves or shared by other users.
 Unfortunately, attribute key permissions are "all or nothing" and we can't define ACLs on the value level.